insected/bobbae_gcp-wiki/MLOps.md

 Machine learning (ML) workflows include steps to prepare and analyze data, train and evaluate models, deploy trained models to production, track ML artifacts and understand their dependencies, etc. Managing these steps in an ad-hoc manner can be difficult and time-consuming.

 MLOps is the practice of applying DevOps practices to help automate, manage, and audit ML workflows.
 AI Platform Pipelines helps you implement MLOps by providing a platform where you can orchestrate the steps in your workflow as a pipeline.
 ML pipelines are portable and reproducible definitions of ML workflows.
+[Kubeflow](Kubeflow) is a kind of MLOps tool.

 https://cloud.google.com/solutions/machine-learning/setting-up-an-mlops-environment